kvnptl/practice_git/README.md

 Some points to note:

 - Submodules allow you to keep a dependency in your project repository without having unrelated history cloned.
-- The submodule acts like a separate repository, with its own commits, branches etc. inside the host repository.
+- The submodule acts like a separate repository, with its own commits, branches, etc., inside the host repository.
-- The host repository only stores the submodule's commit hash, and not the actual code.
+- The host repository only stores the submodule's commit hash and not the actual code.
 So, to keep the main repository clean and focused on the project itself.

 ### Advance git commands